The Chain Letter

 Unless…

-And what would others think of my strange insistence on having things brought to my house and left just outside my door, while I lived as a shut-in?
+What would others think of my strange insistence on having things brought to my house and left just outside my door, while I lived as a shut-in?
 Would they contact mental health services and have me committed?

 It was time for an all-critical test.
-I looked up the number for Ned’s fish and chips and placed an order for delivery.
+I dialed the number for Ned’s fish and chips and placed an order for delivery.
 Then I stood at my front window as life outside went on in perfect normalcy.
 There was Gladys weeding her flower beds.
 Ted mowing his lawn.
 Eventually, a car capped with the plastic Ned’s logo pulled up to my curb, and I rushed to the front door.

 I calmed as I ate, and my mind turned to the bigger question I’d been ignoring thus far.
 Why had this happened in the first place?
 What had I done to deserve this calamity, this threat to my very survival?
 Was there some huge karmic debt I had to re—